lkshunter/DivideAndRecord/readme.md

 - [ ] List all files in subfolders (work in progress)
   - [ ] Create one report for all folders
   - [ ] Create for every folder his own report
-- [ ] Sort files by different audio tags (work in progress)
+- [x] Sort files by different audio tags
 - [ ] Export to txt file (work in progress)

 ## Compile
 ```
 go.exe build -o C:\Path\DivideAndRecord.exe DivideAndRecord
 ```

 ## Examples
+By default, only mp3 files will be processed.
+If you want to use flac or ogg set one or both following arguments ``-FLAC=true -OGG=true``.
+If you want no mp3 files set ``-MP3=false``.

 ### Default
-The only necessary argument ist ``-path``
+The only necessary argument is ``-path``
 ```
 .\DivideAndRecord.exe -Path="C:\path_to_audio_files"
 ```

 ### 90 Min cassette
-Cassette 90 minutes with 2 sides with each 45 minutes
+Cassette 90 minutes with 2 sides each 45 minutes
 ```
 .\DivideAndRecord.exe -SideLength=45 -SideAmount=2 -MediumName=cassette -ReasonableDiff=30 -verbose=false -Path="C:\path_to_audio_files"
 ```